 After the Delaware LLC registration, a few more steps need to be completed.
 You need to get an EIN, additional licenses (need to check carefully if any), a corporate bank account, and maintain good standing by complying with local laws.

-As a business owner, you tend to believe you can do everything on your own – from registering your Delaware LLC, to filing returns and managing business compliance; yet, these back-office tasks may actually waste your time and effort.
-By engaging a professional digital incorporator for your LLC incorporation, you can focus on your bottom-line growth.
-Feel free to drop us a message at firstname.lastname@example.org
+As a business owner, you tend to believe you can do everything on your own – from registering your Delaware LLC to filing returns and managing business compliance; yet, these back-office tasks may waste your time and effort.
+You can focus on your bottom-line growth by engaging a professional digital incorporator for your LLC incorporation.
+Feel free to drop us a message at firstname.lastname@example.org.

 Delaware LLCs are subject to an annual tax of US$300 before 1st June each year.